 UNE helps Spanish companies to achieve successful digital transformation, developing standards in areas such as cybersecurity, digital enabling technologies, talent or digital health, in support of Digital Spain 2025 Agenda.

 Standards establish a common language and provide security and confidence in products and services, through robust and reliable frameworks.
-Find more information in the report Support for Standardisation of the Digital Economy,.
+More information in the report Supporting Standardisation for Digital Transformation.